BarFeigenberg/StudentDropoutPrediction-R/README.md

 Academic	0.812	0.739	0.488	0.587	0.825	0.321
 Combined	0.845	0.805	0.590	0.681	0.887	0.348

-ייצוא אל Sheets
-Key Findings and Visualizations
-Relative Importance of Features
-This bar chart illustrates the relative contribution of each feature to the combined model's predictive power, based on the Chi-squared Likelihood Ratio Test (LRT) from drop1 analysis.
-Academic and non-academic features are distinctly colored to highlight their respective impacts.
 ```
 ## Evaluate feature importance based on Chi-squared deviance reduction from drop1